Jakob Pöltl: College recruitment

 Pöltl was relatively unknown in the United States until the 2013 FIBA Europe Under-18 Championship.
-University of Utah assistant Andy Hill went to the tournament, held in Macedonia (now North Macedonia), largely to scout potential prospects from other teams; he only saw Austria's opening game against the Netherlands because he vowed to watch all 38 teams in person.
+University of Utah assistant Andy Hill went to the tournament, held in Strumica, largely to scout potential prospects from other teams; he only saw Austria's opening game against the Netherlands because he vowed to watch all 38 teams in person.
 After seeing Pöltl's 15-rebound performance, Hill began sounding Pöltl out for potential interest in playing college basketball in the United States.
 Pöltl went on to average a double-double in points and rebounds during the tournament and was named to the second all-tournament team, despite Austria going 1–6 and finishing 20th out of 22 teams in the second-level Division B.

 Pöltl began drawing interest from several NCAA Division I programs, forcing him to decide between a professional career and a U.S. college education.
 In a 2014 interview, Pöltl revealed part of his decision-making process:If I went pro in Europe, I probably wouldn't have a chance to go to a university and get my degree. ...
 I could have basketball and an education at the same time [in the U.S.].
 Also I think I wasn't ready for 100 percent professional basketball at that time.

 In 2014, Pöltl committed to Utah to play college basketball, in large part due to the relationship he had developed with their coaching staff.
 Utah head coach Larry Krystkowiak was one of three Division I head coaches and two assistant coaches to travel to Vienna to recruit him in person, and made the trip of over 5,000 miles (8,000 km) twice.
 Pöltl was impressed that Krystkowiak made the effort to visit him in person, and was intrigued that the 6 ft 10 in coach played power forward in the NBA and had a history of developing young big men.